-Image: Equipment for the Unit 2 trial fuel debris retrieval

-During the test to verify the performance of the trial retrieval equipment, points for which improvement is expected are being checked.
+Image: Equipment for the Unit 2 trial fuel debris retrieval During the test to verify the performance of the trial retrieval equipment, points for which improvement is expected are being checked.
 For the robot arm, to reduce the contact risk detected in the test to verify the capability to penetrate the X-6 penetration, the operational accuracy and other aspects are being improved.
 For the dual arm manipulator, other improvements made include modifying the tool structure.
 As preparation for opening the lid of the X-6 penetration into which the robotic arm will be inserted, when the installation status of the isolation room which blocks the radioactive material inside the PCV from leaking outside was checked, damage was detected in the rubber housing the handle of the X-6 penetration.
 Moreover, when the shielding door of the isolation room was opened and closed, a malfunction was also detected because of Fukushima Prefecture Offshore Earthquake in March 2022.
-In response to these things, the isolation room was removed, and other measures such as replacement are being considered.
+When the response status based on the test, measures in the site and others were organized, to increase safety and reliability of the trial retrieval (internal investigation and sampling of debris), the process was reviewed to that which added a preparation period for about one or one and a half year and would start the trial retrieval work from around late FY2023.
 (4) Unit 3 In 28 February, 2021, removal of 566 fuel assemblies remaining in the spent fuel pool was completed.
 As the top floor of the Unit 3 Reactor Building, where the spent fuel pool was located, was in a high-dose environment, fuel assemblies were removed by remote operation.
 Despite various problems encountered during work, partner companies and TEPCO collaborated on an ongoing basis to improve matters and subsequently finished the planned work.